Backpage: Backpage and Village Voice split

 In response to the article, the Village Voice criticized Kristof's reporting, noting that Backpage had not existed in the cities where Alissa had been prostituted at the time she was underage.
 The unsigned Voice article also contended that Backpage dedicated "hundreds of staff to screen adult classifieds in order to keep juveniles off the site and to work proactively with law enforcement in their efforts to locate victims".

-In 2012, Village Voice Media separated its newspaper company, which then consisted of 13 weekly alternative newspapers and their affiliated web properties, from Backpage, leaving Backpage in control of shareholders Mike Lacey and Jim Larkin.
+In 2012, Village Voice Media separated its newspaper company, which then consisted of 13 weekly alternative newspapers and their affiliated web properties from Backpage, leaving Backpage in the control of shareholders Mike Lacey and Jim Larkin.

 In interviews with Phoenix media, Lacey explained that the controversies over Backpage had become "a distraction" for the editors of VVM's papers and that Backpage had come to monopolize his and Larkin's time.

 Executives for the spinoff holding company, called Voice Media Group (VMG) and based in Denver, raised "some money from private investors" in order to purchase the newspapers; the executives who formed the new company were lower-ranked than Lacey and Larkin.
 In December 2014, Village Voice Media sold Backpage to a Dutch holding company.
 Carl Ferrer, the founder of Backpage, remained as CEO of the company.
 Michael Hardy of the Texas Observer stated that since Lacey and Larkin remained at Backpage, "it would be more accurate to say that Backpage spun off Village Voice Media."

 Legal decisions

 Beginning in 2011 a number of legal challenges were brought in attempts to eliminate the adult section of Backpage or shut down the website entirely.
 Backpage successfully argued that the First Amendment protections of free speech would be compromised by any restriction on postings by individuals on the Backpage website.

 Section 230 of the Communications Decency Act of 1996 (CDA) served as an additional cornerstone in the defense.
 Section 230 says that "No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider."
 This portion of the CDA was drafted to protect ISPs and other interactive service providers on the Internet from liability for content originating from third parties.
 The enactment of this portion of the CDA overturned the decision in Stratton Oakmont, Inc. v.
 Prodigy Services Co. in which Prodigy was deemed by the court to be a publisher and therefore liable for content posted on its site.
 Many observers have credited the passage of section 230 of the CDA as the spark that ignited the explosive growth of the internet.
 The protection afforded to website owners under section 230 was upheld in numerous court cases subsequent to the passage of the legislation in 1996 including Doe v.
 MySpace Inc., 528 F.3d 413 (5th Cir.
 2008) and Dart v.
 Craigslist, Inc., 665 F. Supp.
 2d 961 (N.D.
 Ill.
 October 20, 2009).

-Some of the most important civil cases involving Backpage are described below.
+Some of the most important civil cases involving Backpage are described below: